TannerGilbert/Machine-Learning-Explained/Optimizers/amsgrad/README.tex.md

 The motivation for AMSGrad lies with the observation that [Adam](https://ml-explained.com/blog/adam-explained) fails to converge to an optimal solution for some data-sets and is outperformed by SDG with momentum.

-Reddi et al. (2018) [1] show that one cause of the issue described above is the use of the exponential moving average of the past squared gradients.
+Reddi et al. (2018) <a href="#citation1">[1]</a> show that one cause of the issue described above is the use of the exponential moving average of the past squared gradients.

 To fix the above-described behavior, the authors propose a new algorithm called AMSGrad that keeps a running maximum of the squared gradients instead of an exponential moving average.